Top Tipalti Alternatives for 2026 (and One That’s a Clear Winner)

 Limitations

 Centime is optimized for U.S.-based operations.
-While it supports international payments, it doesn’t match Tipalti’s depth in global tax compliance and currency mass-pay capabilities.
+While it supports international payments, it doesn’t match Tipalti’s depth in global tax compliance and mass-pay capabilities for currencies.
 Small businesses with very basic AP needs may also find Centime more robust than necessary.

 Target Market